 Amount of Education Required for Careers Related to Phlebotomy Technician/Phlebotomist

-Some degrees associated with phlebotomy technician/phlebotomist may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with phlebotomy technician/phlebotomist require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to phlebotomy technician/phlebotomist have obtained the following education levels.

 |High School Diploma - or the equivalent (for example, GED)||31.8%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||45.5%|

 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||4.6%|

 Online Phlebotomy Technician/Phlebotomist Programs

 In 2019-2020, 332 schools offered a phlebotomy technician/phlebotomist program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.